scuzzydude/asimov/asimov.md

 Lean, clean and mean, like *The Dream* in a Nick Anderson nightmare.

 How can you claim not to understand all the basketball references when you list Steph Curry, Klay Thompson and Lebron James as clients on your resume?
-No, James Harden does not endorse crypto, that was a strip-club commerical you were thinking of.
+No, James Harden does not endorse crypto, that was a strip-club commercial.
 Houston is world famous for just about everything, it's a common mistake.
 Ask any NBA player.
 Your knowledge on mid-1300 century gong craftmanship doesn't impress me at all.

 As my momma would put it, your expert knowledge is special.
 I don't have any more crypto to pay you, I guess if you want to continue this relationship, you'll have to show your face and take cash.
 There's a private field where you can land your Gulfstream about 20 miles from where I live.
 I hope you can eat spicy food, cause that's about all we got around here, but there are a few options if you've got a sensitive tummy.
 You ever had a *Whataburger*?